 Progent's Cisco-certified CCIE network engineers, can help you plan, deploy, manage, and troubleshoot a robust and scalable network infrastructure that provides the protection and performance you need at prices you can afford.

-If you already run Windows Server 2008 R2 and are considering an upgrade to Windows Server 2012, Progent can help you plan and carry out an efficient migration to Windows Server 2012.
+If you already run Windows Server 2008 R2 and are considering an upgrade to Windows Server 2012 R2, Progent offers affordable and efficient Windows Server 2012 R2 upgrade services.

 Progent's Online Support Helps Your Business Get Back to Business